-This course introduces students to the fundamentals of robotics and control systems, focusing on the modeling, design, and control of robotic systems.
+Introduces fundamentals of robotics and control systems, focusing on the modeling, design, and control of robotic systems.
 Topics include forward and inverse kinematics, control theory, robot sensing, navigation, and path planning.
 Students start with Blockly for basic control concepts before progressing to the Python Control Library for more advanced applications.
-The course also incorporates simulations using MATLAB, alongside hands-on labs where students program and control a physical robot arm.
-Prerequisite: CSE 142 and CSE 143 (or equivalent) and Matrix Algebra.
-Offered: Autumn/(maybe)Spring
+Incorporates simulations ,and hands-on labs for program and control of robotics.